-Good communication with diverse patient groups and use of appropriate interpretation tools e.g. LanguageLine is more important than ever now when communication is difficult by the necessary use of PPE.
+Good communication with diverse patient groups and use of appropriate interpretation tools such as LanguageLine are more important than ever, especially now when communication is more difficult by the necessary use of PPE.

 The need for social distancing may also mean that family members who normally support communication where English is not a first language are now unable to do so.